zangman/de10-nano/docs/Write-Linux-Driver.md

 - base address wrong
 - clk_0 not defined to our dtsi
-- reg cannot hold 3 values in our dtsi
+- reg cannot hold 3 values in our dtsi s
 ### Determine base address and span of FPGA peripherals

 We need to determine the base address of our custom IP component and update the device tree with it.
 One way of doing this is by using the utility called *sopc-create-header-files* which decodes the SOPCINFO file.
-We have used this program before to create the **hps_0.h** header file in [Designing and Flashing the design](docs/Building-SoC-Design.md).
+We have used this program before to create the **hps_0.h** header file in [Designing and Flashing the design](./Building-SoC-Design.md).

 Start by creating a directory to store the generated files.